-My newest book is Feminism’s Forgotten Fight: The Unfinished Struggle for Work and Family (Harvard University Press, 2018).
-The book shows the rich 1960s and 1970s feminist activism on behalf of issues that we call today “work and family”--from child care and family leave, to involved fatherhood and shared housework.
+Feminism’s Forgotten Fight provides a fresh account of second-wave American feminism by uncovering a hidden history of activism.
+I reveal the rich 1960s and 1970s feminist activism on behalf of issues that we call today “work and family”--from childcare and family leave to involved fatherhood and shared housework.
 Feminism’s Forgotten Fight offers a lively revisionist history of the American women’s movement.
 It debunks the myth that feminists threw women into the workplace, and then ignored them.
-This hidden history of activism provides a fresh story of second-wave feminism.

-Feminists never simply wanted to insert women into the workplace as replicas of 1950’s men.
+Feminists never wanted simply to insert women into the workplace as replicas of 1950’s men.
 Rather, liberal and radical activists, white women and women of color reconceptualized sex roles and the family order.
-They demanded that the government support caring for children by providing both allowances for mothers staying at home and universal child care.
+They demanded that the government support caring for children by providing both allowances for mothers staying at home and universal childcare.
 Exposing the prevailing male-breadwinner/female-homemaker norm as discriminatory and out of step with most Americans’ lives, feminists put forward creative proposals to reshape workplaces and government policies, many of which, such as flex- and part-time work, now seem prescient.
 Historians have acknowledged many of these goals, but Feminism’s Forgotten Fight is the first study to examine feminist campaigns for them in depth and to connect them all within an overarching narrative.
 With compelling stories of local and national activists, and of crucial judicial battles, this book restores the comprehensive vision feminists pursued.
 Feminism’s Forgotten Fight offers a timely intervention for the resurgent feminism of the Trump era.